microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/overview.rst

 --------------------

 Editing is a core part of Office Online integration.
 When you integrate with Office Online, your users can edit Excel, PowerPoint, and Word files directly in the browser.
-Right now, one user at a time can edit files; in the future, collaborative editing scenarios will be available.
+In addition, users can :ref:`edit documents collaboratively with other users using Office Online <coauth>`.
 Here are the key points to note about editing.

 ===========================================  ==============
 Consumers                                    Business users